About DeWitt Law

 On behalf of our team at DeWitt Law, welcome to our website!
 I hope you find the content on our site helpful.
 Over the years, I have come to realize that much of my clients’ stress from facing tax issues is caused by the sheer power our government possesses to assess and collect taxes, further compounded by the complexity of our tax code.
 Contacting a lawyer enables you to be advised of your rights and to begin the process of restoring peace of mind.

-When you call our firm, you will have the opportunity to speak with a tax attorney for a free phone consultation.
+When you call our firm, you will have the opportunity to speak with a tax attorney for a phone consultation.
 Once we determine the nature of your problem and whether we can help, we will schedule an in-person consultation where we will create a game plan to resolve your issue.
 Your case will be handled exclusively by an attorney, not a paralegal, Enrolled Agent, former IRS employee, CPA, or other non-lawyer.

 I invite you to contact our firm if you are facing serious tax issues and need help.
 Regardless of whether you decide to hire DeWitt Law to represent you, I wish you the best in resolving your tax issues.